tianhaoz95/card_ai/plan.md

       ref: main
 ```
 the logic for finding matching card is to supply the card information and the purchase information user provide as context and prompt the large language model to output a credit card match.
-firebase service has already been initialized manually, no need to redo setup
+firebase service has already been initialized manually, no need to redo setup.
 during development, use `flutter build apk` to check for build errors to ensure the correctness of implementation.